-- the provider is fully aligned with the Sector-Agreed Principles of the UK Quality Code for Higher Education. - 98 The judgements are made by teams of peers by reference to the applicable Sector-Agreed Principles in the Quality Code.
-Judgements represent the reasonable conclusions drawn by a review team, based on the evidence and time available. - 99 The review team may also identify features of good or effective practice, and will make a commendation when it has found an example of practice significantly above sector norms with evident impact and benefit. - 100 A review team may also make suggestions to providers for development points these should not be considered as concerns regarding the higher education provision, but rather things for the provider to consider to support enhancement and continuous improvement. - 101 Following receipt of a successful outcome, you are asked to produce an action plan regarding further developments and enhancements you will make to your higher education having considered the findings of the review (detailed further in the section below).
+• the provider is fully aligned with the Sector-Agreed Principles of the UK Quality Code for Higher Education.

+98 The judgements are made by teams of peers by reference to the applicable Sector-Agreed Principles in the Quality Code.
+Judgements represent the reasonable conclusions drawn by a review team, based on the evidence and time available.

+99 The review team may also identify features of good practice.

+100 A review team may also make recommendations to providers for development points - these should not be considered as concerns regarding the higher education provision, but rather things for the provider to consider to support enhancement and continuous improvement.

+101 Following receipt of a successful outcome, you are asked to produce an action plan regarding further developments and enhancements you will make to your higher education having considered the findings of the review (detailed further in the section below).